What is XenonPy project¶

 pre-trained model library XenonPy.MDL (v0.1.0.beta, 2019/8/9: more than 140,000 models (include private models) in 35 properties of small molecules, polymers, and inorganic compounds)

 Transfer learning using the pre-trained models in XenonPy.MDL

 XenonPy has a rich set of tools for various materials informatics applications.

 The descriptor generator class can calculate several types of numeric descriptors from

 By using XenonPy’s built-in visualization functions, the relationships between descriptors and target properties can be easily shown in a heatmap.

-Transfer learning is an important tool for efficient application of machine learning methods to materials informatics.
+Transfer learning is an important tool for the efficient application of machine learning methods to materials informatics.
 To facilitate the widespread use of transfer learning, we have developed a comprehensive library of pre-trained models, called XenonPy.MDL.
-This library provides simple API that allows users to fetch the models via a http request.
+This library provides a simple API that allows users to fetch the models via an HTTP request.
 For the ease of using the pre-trained models, some useful functions are also provided.

 See Features for details